Zion To Bryce Canyon National Park Road Trip (+ Map)

 If you’re only seeing Zion and Bryce Canyon, I recommend starting and ending at Las Vegas.

 On my most recent Utah road trip, I completed the Mighty 5 which is best done as a point-to-point instead of a round-trip.
-I started at Salt Lake City and drove to Arches, then from Canyonlands, Capitol Reef, Bryce Canyon to Zion and Las Vegas.
+I started at Salt Lake City and drove to Arches, then to Las Vegas from Arches, passing through Canyonlands, Capitol Reef, Bryce Canyon and Zion.

 Day 1-2: Zion National Park